qdushl/Waterloo-Point-Cloud-Database/README.md

 # The WPC Database
 This database made by Honglei Su (suhonglei@qdu.edu.cn) from University of Waterloo, we welcome everyone to carry on the test and propose the modification opinion.
-If you use our database https://drive.google.com/drive/folders/1dHDqKXgvkUhQdUzT7pJjrJ7zRnceFIkO?usp=sharing in your paper, please cite our paper:
+If you use our database https://drive.google.com/drive/folders/1dHDqKXgvkUhQdUzT7pJjrJ7zRnceFIkO?usp=sharing (a Google account required) in your paper, please cite our paper:

 [1] Qi Liu, Honglei Su, Zhengfang Duanmu et al. Perceptual Quality Assessment of Colored 3D Point Clouds, submitted to IEEE Trans.
 Broadcasting.